ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Returns a collection containing those threads that may be
-     * waiting on the given condition associated with this
+     * Returns a collection containing those threads that may be waiting on the given condition associated with this
      * synchronizer.
-Because the actual set of threads may change
-     * dynamically while constructing this result, the returned
+Because the actual set of threads may change dynamically while constructing this result,
-     * collection is only a best-effort estimate.
-The elements of the
+     * the returned collection is only a best-effort estimate.
+The elements of the returned collection are in
-     * returned collection are in no particular order.
+     * no particular order
-     *
-     * @param condition the condition
-     * @return the collection of threads
-     * @throws IllegalMonitorStateException if exclusive synchronization
-     *         is not held
-     * @throws IllegalArgumentException if the given condition is
-     *         not associated with this synchronizer
+     */
-     * @throws NullPointerException if the condition is null */ public final Collection<Thread> getWaitingThreads(ConditionObject condition) {
+    public final Collection<Thread> getWaitingThreads(ConditionObject condition) {
         if (!owns(condition))